Farhad R. Alavi

 Farhad Alavi is Managing Partner of Akrivis Law Group, PLLC.
 His practice focuses on international and domestic corporate matters and complex trade issues (including U.S. sanctions, export controls, anti-corruption regulations, and compliance), as well as multinational investment, banking & finance.
 Mr. Alavi’s clients include major multinational companies around the world, small and medium businesses, and high net worth individuals.
 He is also an Adjunct Professor of Law at Georgetown University Law Center.

 Mr. Alavi previously practiced in several top-tier global law firms in Washington, most notably Baker & McKenzie LLP and Holland & Knight LLP, where he also had a dual, concurrent appointment in the firm’s Abu Dhabi office.
-At Baker & McKenzie, he practiced mainly in the fields of U.S. trade as well as oil and gas / project finance matters.
+At Baker & McKenzie, he practiced mainly in the fields of U.S. trade as well as oil & gas and project finance matters.

 Mr. Alavi has vast experience in international sanctions, export controls, customs, and the Foreign Corrupt Practices Act (FCPA).
 His U.S. sanctions experience includes those against Iran, Cuba, Russia, Myanmar (Burma), Sudan, Syria, and North Korea, with emphasis on those regulations administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC).
-Mr. Alavi is often quoted by and/or cited in top international and trade publications and news agencies around the world such as The New York Times, CNN Money, Agence France Press, Bloomberg, Financial Times, The Wall Street Journal, Washington Post, and Georgetown Journal of International Law, and has appeared on the BBC, Al Jazeera English & Arabic, CCTV America, BBC Persian, Voice of America (VOA) Persian, and Al-Hurra, among others.
+Mr. Alavi is often quoted by and/or cited in top international and trade publications and news agencies around the world such as The New York Times, CNN Money, AFP, Bloomberg, Financial Times, The Wall Street Journal, Washington Post, and Georgetown Journal of International Law, and has appeared on the BBC, Al Jazeera English & Arabic, CCTV America, BBC Persian, Voice of America (VOA) Persian, and Al-Hurra, among others.
 He also regularly lectures on trade compliance matters in the United States and abroad.

 In addition to trade compliance, Mr. Alavi also advises clients on enforcement/defense matters related to U.S. sanctions and export controls.
 These include criminal defense litigation matters related to violations of the International Emergency Economic Powers Act (IEEPA).
 He has also provided expert opinion for litigation on issues relating to the application of U.S. sanctions laws.